There is a Way to Beat Your Eating Disorder

 Anorexia nervosa is characterized by a distorted body image accompanied by an unwarranted fear of being or becoming overweight.
 Symptoms include repeatedly weighing yourself, trying to maintain a below-normal weight through starvation or too much exercise and eating only small quantities of only certain types of food.
 Anorexia nervosa has the highest mortality rate of all psychiatric disorders – we say this not to scare you, but to stress how important it is to seek help.

 This is not something you can beat alone.
 At Tapestry, you will be supported by a compassionate and dedicated team of mental health professionals who specialize in eating disorder treatment.
 We empower our patients so that they can sustain healthy eating habits and behaviors long after their treatment with us has concluded.
+We at Tapestry can help navigate through your treatment options and deside what one is best for you.

 Don’t try to tackle anorexia nervosa alone.
 The Tapestry team in Asheville and western North Carolina can help.
 Contact us today at (844) 299-1343 for a confidential consultation.